ashwanisanuraj/Shinyuu---Social-Media-App/README.md

 This app allows user to post their photos online with their friends.
 ## Features

-- Personalize your profile with a profile picture, cover photo, and bio to showcase your personality.
+- Personalize your profile with a name, profile picture.
 - Enjoy a personalized feed of updates, photos shared by your inner circle.
 - Connect with your closest friends and family members
 - Easily find and connect with new friends